 But the possibility of it never came.

-Galadriel felt as blackness took her.
-Then, pain,like something was pulling her violently.
-She tried to open her eyes, but couldn't do so.
+Galadriel felt as if blackness had taken her.
+Then, pain, like something was pulling her violently.
+She tried to open her eyes but couldn't do so.
 It scared her.
 Nothing makes sense.
 Her body felt heavy, and her arms and legs felt cramped.
 She cried in desperation, not knowing what was happening.
-It was that moment, that fear crawled in her soul.
+It was at that moment that fear crawled into her soul.
 I don't want to die!
 Mom, I don't want to die!
 A thought Galadriel never thought possible.
-Since a few minutes ago, she was so sure of wanting to end her own life.
+Since a few minutes ago, she had been so sure of wanting to end her own life.

 What was happening to her?
 Galadriel was not sure, but it was horrible.
 Then, a soft whimper and a cry of joy made Galadriel stop.
 It was not her.
 Deep in the obscurity, she could feel a warm hand.
 Something was making sure she was alright.
 It felt good, peaceful, and warm.

 Am I dead?
 Is this the afterlife?
 Galadriel thought maybe she had a heart attack or something.
 Perhaps the cable behind her neck that she used to get in the web broke down and fried her brain.
 It would not be surprising if that transpired.
 It was something that could happen to anyone.

 But whatever it was, the experience of harmony and tranquility Galadriel felt was worth the fear and pain of a few seconds ago.